trofi/trofi.github.io.gen/posts/309-listing-all-nixpkgs-packages.md

 `NixOS` and `nixpkgs` users almost never deal with exact package names: resolving a package name to package definition is slow and ambiguous.

-Instead `nixpkgs` encourages users to use "attribute names" using `nix`-language level constructs.
+Instead, `nixpkgs` encourages users to use "attribute names" using `nix`-language level constructs.

-For example `python3.11-networkx-3.1` would have a name of `python3Packages.networkx` on my system.
+For example, `python3.11-networkx-3.1` would have a name of `python3Packages.networkx` on my system.
 The same package also has quite a few aliases: